dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Require Touch ID or Face ID authentication for password or credit card information AutoFill (supervised only)**: When set to **Require**, users must authenticate using TouchID or FaceID before passwords or credit card information can be auto filled in Safari and other apps. **Not configured** (default) allows users to control this feature in the device settings.

   This feature applies to:
-  - iOS 11.0 and later
+  - iOS 11.0 and newer

 <sup>1</sup>When you configure the **Maximum minutes of inactivity until screen locks** and **Maximum minutes after screen lock before password is required** settings, they're applied in sequence.
 For example, if you set the value for both settings to **5** minutes, the screen turns off automatically after five minutes, and the device is locked after an additional five minutes.
 However, if the user turns off the screen manually, the second setting is immediately applied.
 In the same example, after the user turns off the screen, the device locks five minutes later.

 ## Locked Screen Experience

-- **Control Center access while device locked**: Choose **Block** to prevent access to the Control Center app while device is locked. **Not configured** allows users access to the Control Center app when the device is locked.
+- **Control Center access while device locked**: Choose **Block** to prevent access to the Control Center app while device is locked. **Not configured** (default) allows users access to the Control Center app when the device is locked.
-- **Notifications while device locked**: **Block** prevents access to notifications when the device is locked. **Not configured** allows the user to access the notifications without unlocking the device.
+- **Notifications while device locked**: **Block** prevents access to notifications when the device is locked. **Not configured** (default) allows the user to access the notifications without unlocking the device.
-- **Wallet notifications while device locked**: **Block** prevents access to the Wallet app when the device is locked. **Not configured** allows the user to access the Wallet app while the device is locked.
+- **Wallet notifications while device locked**: **Block** prevents access to the Wallet app when the device is locked. **Not configured** (default) allows the user to access the Wallet app while the device is locked.
-- **Today view while device locked**: **Block** prevents access to the Today view when the device is locked. **Not configured** allows the user to see the Today view when the device is locked.
+- **Today view while device locked**: **Block** prevents access to the Today view when the device is locked. **Not configured** (default) allows the user to see the Today view when the device is locked.

 ## App Store, Doc Viewing, Gaming

-- **App store (supervised only)**: **Block** prevents access to the app store on supervised devices. **Not configured** allows access.
+- **App store (supervised only)**: **Block** prevents access to the app store on supervised devices. **Not configured** (default) allows access.

   Starting with iOS 13.0 and newer, this setting requires supervised devices.

   - **Installing apps from App Store (supervised only)**: Choose **Block** to block the app store from the device home screen.
-End users can continue to use iTunes or the Apple Configurator to install apps. **Not configured** allows the app store on the home screen.
+End users can continue to use iTunes or the Apple Configurator to install apps. **Not configured** (default) allows the app store on the home screen.
   - **Automatic app downloads (supervised only)**: Choose **Block** to prevent automatic downloading of apps bought on other devices.
-It doesn't affect updates to existing apps. **Not configured** allows apps bought on other iOS devices to download on the device.
+It doesn't affect updates to existing apps. **Not configured** (default) allows apps bought on other iOS devices to download on the device.
-- **Require iTunes Store password for all purchases**: **Require** the user to enter the Apple ID password for each in-app or ITunes purchase. **Not configured** allows purchases without prompting for a password every time.
+- **Require iTunes Store password for all purchases**: **Require** the user to enter the Apple ID password for each in-app or ITunes purchase. **Not configured** (default) allows purchases without prompting for a password every time.
-- **In-app purchases**: Choose **Block** to prevent in-app purchases from the store. **Not configured** allows store purchases within a running app.
+- **In-app purchases**: Choose **Block** to prevent in-app purchases from the store. **Not configured** (default) allows store purchases within a running app.
-- **Explicit iTunes music, podcast, or news content (supervised only)**: Choose **Block** to prevent explicit iTunes music, podcast, or news content. **Not configured** allows the device to access content rated as adult from the store. iOS 13 and newer may require supervised only devices.
+- **Explicit iTunes music, podcast, or news content (supervised only)**: Choose **Block** to prevent explicit iTunes music, podcast, or news content. **Not configured** (default) allows the device to access content rated as adult from the store. iOS 13 and newer may require supervised only devices.

   Starting with iOS 13.0 and newer, this setting requires supervised devices.

-- **Download content from iBook store flagged as 'Erotica'**: Choose **Block** to prevent stops users from downloading media from the iBook store that's tagged as erotica. **Not configured** allows the user to download books with the "Erotica" category.
+- **Download content from iBook store flagged as 'Erotica'**: Choose **Block** to prevent stops users from downloading media from the iBook store that's tagged as erotica. **Not configured** (default) allows the user to download books with the "Erotica" category.
-- **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** allows corporate documents to be viewed in any app.
+- **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** (default) allows corporate documents to be viewed in any app.
 For example, you want to prevent users from saving files from the OneDrive app to Dropbox.
 Configure this setting as **Block**.
 After the device receives the policy (for example, after a restart), it no longer allows saving.
   - **Allow managed apps to write contacts to unmanaged contacts accounts**: When set to **Allow**, managed apps, such as the Outlook mobile app, can save or sync contact information, including business and corporate contacts, to the built-in iOS Contacts app.
-When set to **Not configured**, managed apps can't save or sync contact information to the built-in iOS Contacts app on the device.
+When set to **Not configured** (default), managed apps can't save or sync contact information to the built-in iOS Contacts app on the device.

     To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.

-  - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, unmanaged apps, such as the built-in iOS Contacts app, can read and access contact information from managed apps, including the Outlook mobile app. **Not configured** prevents reading, including removing duplicates, from the built-in Contacts app on the device.
+  - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, unmanaged apps, such as the built-in iOS Contacts app, can read and access contact information from managed apps, including the Outlook mobile app. **Not configured** (default) prevents reading, including removing duplicates, from the built-in Contacts app on the device.

     This setting allows or prevents reading contact information.
 It doesn't control syncing contacts between the apps.